9 Best Exercises for Seniors: Your Workout Guide

 If you’re looking for more attention and instruction than group classes provide, working with a personal trainer is a great path to fitness and fun.
 Many offer one-on-one and small-group sessions, the latter in which you and one to three of your friends perform the same workout with the trainer.
 Make it easier on your wallet by using one-on-one sessions to help you get started with a program you can continue on your own or going the small-group route.

-No matter which option you choose, the trainer will help you master proper form and build a solid base of exercise knowledge that you can carry with you for years to come.
+No matter which option you choose, the trainer will help you master proper form, safely push yourself, and build a solid base of exercise knowledge that you can carry with you for years to come.
 In addition, your workouts will likely blend different types of exercise.

 When choosing a trainer, look for someone certified through a governing body like the American College of Sports Medicine, the American Council on Exercise, the National Academy of Sports Medicine, or the National Strength and Conditioning Association.
 Bonus points if they have a history of training older adults.